YADAVSACHIN11/myDSA_Problem_sheet/README.md

   2.Solution

 * Every Solution is given in the C++ langauge .
-* but don't worry it will helpfull for evryone , anyone can easily undestand the llogic and algo via seeig it.
+* but don't worry it will helpfull for evryone , anyone can easily undestand the logic and algo via just seeig it.

   I will soon attach Python and Java solution also.